gosling-lang/gosling-docs/Documentation.md

         },
         "xe": {"field": "e1", "type": "genomic"},

-        // x and xe indiates the end point of the arc
+        // x and xe indicates the end point of the arc
         "x1": {
           "field": "s2",
           "type": "genomic",